radoosredkar/web_collector/README.md

 Finding apartments of intrest on various web sources

 TODO:
-- Add refrest logs per day, per hour shoud be in rows only
 - Is it safe to injec secrets to env on build?
 - check redis sessions
 - add apartment size to the datamodel